This blog post is an adapted version of the original article published on LinkedIn in May 2019.

 I’m sure they’re wondering why anyone would give up free food, good pay, incredible benefits, an innovative culture, and exceptionally smart and talented colleagues (the so-called "golden handcuffs" in Tech that make it so hard for people to leave).

-Over the span of 8 years, I had the privilege to see many different parts of the company through my varied roles as a digital marketing advisor, web analytics product expert, instructional designer and my side projects as a design thinking specialist and facilitator.
-I traveled to about 25 offices around the world, worked alongside product managers, engineers, marketing experts, instructional designers and analysts, shared the stage with remarkable experts at various industry and customer events and advised hundreds of clients across all industries.
+Over the span of 8 years, I had the privilege to see many different parts of the company through my roles as a digital marketing advisor, web analytics product expert, instructional designer and design thinking specialist.
+I traveled to about 25 offices around the world, worked alongside product managers, engineers, marketing experts, instructional designers and analysts, shared the stage with remarkable experts and advised hundreds of clients across all industries.

 I still happily recall the fun memories, such as: